matthewpwatkins/md-notepad/README.md

 ![](icon.png)

 MD Notepad is a lightweight markdown notepad that runs in your browser.
 Data is stored in browser storage and is never sent to a server.
-Visit us at:
+Try it out at:

 [mdnotepad.com](https://www.mdnotepad.com/)